I want to become a conference interpreter

 This scheme offers recently accredited freelancers:

-- 80 contract days over a one year period
+- 100 contract days over an eighteen month period

 - mentoring/coaching by experienced colleagues

 This initiative provides young interpreters with a solid grounding and an insight into what it is like to be working for a European Institution.

 Candidates for this scheme are selected on the basis of the needs of the service and are only eligible if they passed the accreditation test during the previous 12 months and live permanently in Brussels.

 An Integration Programme is a +/- 4-week intensive training course offered to candidate freelance interpreters who narrowly fail the freelance accreditation test, or to interpreters who have just passed their final interpreting exams, in order to help them pass the accreditation test at the end of the programme.